Family Owned and Operated

 Overhead Care Club

 Call Today for Family Owned and Experienced Roofers!
 (512)388-7663

 A quality roofer will give you an honest assessment of whether you have a reasonable claim to file.
-If the hail damage is minimal, you should NOT file a claim, keeping a claim off your record.
+Most of the time, wind damage is not enough damage to warrant a full replacement of the roof.
+If the wind damage is minimal, you should NOT file a claim, keeping a claim off your record.
 Most insurance companies base your rates off of the number of claims you have filed.
+Typically, smaller amounts of damage cost less than your deductible to repair.
+In that case, the insurance would not pay for any of the repair.
 Click for information on how to hire a professional roofer.

 You will need your policy number.
 They will supply you with a claim number as well as an appointment for the claims adjuster to assess your damage.

 Your roofer should meet the adjuster at the meeting.
 The insurance company has a vested interest in minimizing the claim pay-out.
 The roofer has a vested interest in getting ALL storm damage covered because it allows us the financial resources to install a truly exceptional roof for the home owner.

 Even though the roofer is involved at this stage, all proceeds from the insurance company will flow through your hands, leaving you in charge of the money.
 If work doesn’t get done, you don’t pay for it.

 You need to get this check endorsed by the mortgage company before the work on your home begins.
 Most major mortgage companies are major banks with branches locally so you don’t have to mail the check.
 Once the work is complete, the roofer will invoice your insurance carrier for work completed.
 Once the work is complete and invoiced, the insurance company will issue a check for any supplements and the recoverable accumulated depreciation.
 Work not completed should be itemized on the invoice.